 Connecticut Condo Insurance

 In some ways, owning a condo, townhome or co-op is easier than owning a single-family home.
 Often, maintenance is handled by the association management firm.
 If snow falls, that’s a huge relief, isn’t it?
 When it comes to insurance, things are different, too.
 Condo associations generally take care of insuring common areas.
-But insuring your unit and its contents is your responsibility.
+But obtaining condo insurance to insure your unit and its contents is your responsibility.

 - Real property.
 We make sure the structural part of the condominium, townhome or co-op you own, such as interior walls, appliances, fixtures, plumbing, ductwork, wiring, carpeting, flooring, possibly private garages, and permanent improvements you make to the property, are covered.